Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 How We Evaluated GLP-1 Programs for Seniors

-I want you to know exactly how I made these rankings — because trust is the entire point.
+We want you to know exactly how we made these rankings — because trust is the entire point.

 What we evaluated (weighted for seniors):

-What we checked: Provider websites, pricing pages, terms of service, pharmacy partner credentials, patient reviews on Trustpilot and ConsumerAffairs, and clinical team disclosures.
+What we checked: Provider websites, pricing pages, terms of service, pharmacy partner credentials, patient reviews on Trustpilot and ConsumerAffairs, FDA warning-letter publications, and clinical team disclosures.
+Embody and MEDVi were fully re-verified in June 2026; rankings changed as a result, and we said so at the top of the page.

 What we did NOT do: We did not receive free product or preferential treatment from any provider.
 Our rankings reflect independent evaluation.
 We earn a commission if you sign up through our links, but a provider's affiliate relationship does not influence where they appear in our rankings — their performance on the criteria above does.